 Imagine an object that has all three spatial dimensions, but doesn't exist in the time dimension.
 An object which exists for zero seconds is an object which doesn’t exist for any amount of time.
 In other words: an object which doesn't exist.
 Time has to be considered a dimension like the other three, completely inseparable from the spacetime field.
 But this obviously presents us with a problem…

 Time seems different

 Time doesn’t act like the other three dimensions.
 For one thing, we can’t immediately see how much time an object takes up.
 If you see an orange you can immediately know its size (spatial dimensions) but you don’t know how long the orange has been around for, and how long it will last.
 You can’t immediately see whether the orange will be plucked from the tree tomorrow or in a week’s time.
 The time dimension is partly hidden from us.

 Time also seems to be a one-way dimension.
 I can easily take a step left and then right.
 Or jump up and then down.
 Or forward and then backward.
 The three spatial dimensions are completely reversible.
 But time isn't.
 I can only move through time forwards.

-Time is also different in that we can only see along it backward to the direction we're travelling.
-Although I'm moving along the time axis in a forward direction, I can't see where I'm going, only where I've been.
-What I mean is that I know what happened five seconds ago, but I don’t know what will happen five seconds from now!
-The future (the direction I'm moving toward) is completely hidden.
+Time is also different in that we only see along it backward to the direction we're travelling.
+Although I'm moving along the time axis in a forward direction I can't see where I'm going, only where I've been.
+What I mean is that I know what happened five seconds ago, but I don’t know what will happen five seconds from now.
 Why is time so different?
-What makes time so special?

 Forward to the future